Contriibia

 Create a savings group

-User testing on the low fidelity wireframes confirmed that our core design resonated well, especially the onboarding flow’s overall ease and the appeal of features like credit score improvement.
-However, several areas need refinement:
+User testing on the low fidelity wireframes confirmed that our core design was overall easy to navigate, however, several areas need refinement:

 Branding